 What can be controlled?

-- Generator configuration like number of traffic copies, delay between requests and replay host
+- Generator configuration like number of traffic copies, delay between requests, and the base URL of the SUT

 - Responder behavior like number of replicas and chaos settings